maximbetin/maxim-cicd/README.md

 --max-nodes=3
 ```

 We will use the standard `YAML` file K8S uses for the Deployment and the Service.
-Both are in the `/k8s` directory of this repository.
+Both are in the `/k8s` directory of the repository.

 The Deployment specifies the port that the containers will be exposing and points to the image in Google Container Registry: